nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 4. Evaluate the result.

-TODO four steps to computational thinking

-1. Decomposition

-2. Pattern recognition

-3. Abstraction

-4. Algorithms

-In order to break our problem down, we need to understand it.
+In order to understand our problem, we need to break it down.

 Let's first define it and reframe the problem as acceptance criteria: